NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/04-Multi-Band-Rasters-In-R/04-Multi-Band-Rasters-In-R.md

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of R and, preferably, `RStudio` installed on your computer to complete this tutorial.

+Data required for this tutorial will be downloaded using `neonUtilities` in the lesson.
+As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

 ### Install R Packages

 * **terra:** `install.packages("terra")`
 * **neonUtilities:** `install.packages("neonUtilities")`

 * <a href="https://www.neonscience.org/packages-in-r" target="_blank"> More on Packages in R </a>– Adapted from Software Carpentry.

 #### Data to Download

-Data required for this tutorial will be downloaded using `neonUtilities` in the lesson.

 The LiDAR and imagery data used in this lesson were collected over the
-<a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>
-<a href="https://www.neonscience.org/field-sites/HARV" target="_blank" >Harvard Forest (HARV)</a> field site.
+<a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a> <a href="https://www.neonscience.org/field-sites/HARV" target="_blank" >Harvard Forest (HARV)</a> field site.

-The entire dataset can be accessed from the <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.
+Data will be downloaded using `neonUtilities` at the start of the lesson.
+If you have already downloaded the data earlier in this tutorial series, you can skip the download step.
+The entire HARV datasets can be accessed from the <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.